sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 - [issue 10958, runtime: tight loops should be preemptible](https://github.com/golang/go/issues/10958)
 - [issue 36365, runtime: clean up async preemption loose ends](https://github.com/golang/go/issues/36365)

-It seems that this problem is addressed in Go 1.14 and Go 1.15.
-But the stable versions are not released yet.
+It seems that this problem is addressed in Go 1.14, and there are still some issues to do in Go 1.15.
+But the stable version of Go 1.14 is not released yet.

 The optimization in deep learning is actually a tight loop.
 For example, a gradient tensor with 10000 elements has to be applied to a parameter tensor with 10000 elements.
 Optimization usually involes a lot of element-wise operations.